Deconfounded Image Captioning: A Causal Retrospect

 \section{Abstract}

-The dataset bias in vision-language tasks is becoming one of the main problems that hinder the progress of our community.
-However, recent studies lack a principled analysis of the bias.
-In this paper, we present a novel perspective: Deconfounded Image Captioning (DIC), to find out the cause of the bias in image captioning, then retrospect modern neural image captioners, and finally propose a DIC framework: DICv1.0.
-DIC is based on causal inference, whose two principles: the backdoor and front-door adjustments, help us to review previous works and design the effective models.
-In particular, we showcase that DICv1.0 can strengthen two prevailing captioning models and achieves a single-model 130.7 CIDEr-D and 128.4 c40 CIDEr-D on Karpathy split and online split of the challenging MS-COCO dataset, respectively.
-Last but not least, DICv1.0 is merely a natural derivation from our causal retrospect, which opens a promising direction for image captioning. \keywords{Image Captioning; Causal Reasoning; Deconfounding; Backdoor and Front-door Adjustments}
+Dataset bias in vision-language tasks is becoming one of the main problems which hinders the progress of our community.
+Existing solutions lack a principled analysis about why modern image captioners easily collapse into dataset bias.
+In this paper, we present a novel perspective: Deconfounded Image Captioning (DIC), to find out the answer of this question, then retrospect modern neural image captioners, and finally propose a DIC framework: DICv1.0 to alleviate the negative effects brought by dataset bias.
+DIC is based on causal inference, whose two principles: the backdoor and front-door adjustments, help us review previous studies and design new effective models.
+In particular, we showcase that DICv1.0 can strengthen two prevailing captioning models and can achieve a single-model 131.1 CIDEr-D and 128.4 c40 CIDEr-D on Karpathy split and online split of the challenging MS COCO dataset, respectively.
+Interestingly, DICv1.0 is a natural derivation from our causal retrospect, which opens promising directions for image captioning.